 If your child is absent, please call the school office using the voicemail before 8:00 AM.
-The number is 937-254-4789 extension 400.If the student will be absent for a prolonged illness, please indicate the date when the student is expected to return.
+The number is 937-254-4789 extension 400.
+If the student will be absent for a prolonged illness, please indicate the date when the student is expected to return.
 Daily phone calls are unnecessary in the case of an extended absence.
 In the case of an unreported absence, school personnel will phone the parent.

-Upon returning to school, the student must submit to the homeroom teacher a written explanation of the absence which has been signed by the parent/guardian.
-The note should state the day(s) absent and the cause of the absence.
+Upon returning to school, the student must submit to the homeroom teacher a written explanation of the absence which has been signed by the parent/guardian otherwise classwork missed may be marked as unexcused.
+The note should state the day(s)

-Under the guidelines set down by the State of Ohio, no student is to be excused from attending school unless sick, exposed to a contagious disease, funerals, or a situation which enhances the educational growth of that student.
+absent and the cause of the absence.

 We strongly discourage medical appointments during school hours, but with a doctor's note they will be excused.
 Parents should send a note, dated, and signed by the parent to the school office stating the appointment times, departure time, and the name of the adult responsible for the student.

 The responsible adult signs out the student in the office and signs in the student upon their return.
 Unexcused absences are all other absences including vacations.
-Consistent or excessive absenteeism will be monitored.
+Consistent or excessive absenceism will be monitored.
 If excessive absence occurs, a doctor's note will be required.